mvysny/mvysny.github.io/_posts/2024-7-29-vaadin-kotlin-db.md

 [Exposed](https://github.com/JetBrains/Exposed) is an ORM framework officially endorsed by JetBrains, therefore it carries a lot of weight.
 Exposed supports so-called DAO mode where you can read database rows to entities.

+Disadvantages:
+* Requires kotlin-reflect.jar which is a huge 3,1mb library
-Unfortunately, the entities are strongly tied to a transaction, they're not POJOs, the modifications emit SQL UPDATEs automatically, and the entities can not be modified from outside of the transaction.
+* Unfortunately, the entities are strongly tied to a transaction, they're not POJOs, the modifications emit SQL UPDATEs automatically, and the entities can not be modified from outside the transaction.

 Related feature requests: